aturingmachine/nuxtapose/docs/config.md

 If your project makes use of [Nuxt's `srcDir`](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-srcdir) option, set the `srcDir` configuration option to the same value.

-nuxtapose will do it's best to determine this value automatically when running the configuration wizard.s
+nuxtapose will do it's best to determine this value automatically when running the configuration wizard.

 ## Template Configuration